Before encountering this version of the Boston Celtics’ defense, a healthy Kevin Durant never averaged less than 24.5 points in any postseason series.

 The Nets are getting productive showings from Bruce Brown, who scored 26 points Saturday and is averaging 18.0 in the series.
 Brown’s showing is occurring as Kyrie Irving was limited to 26 points in the past two games after getting 39 in the series opener.

 Simmons was the centerpiece of the James Harden trade to Philadelphia at the deadline but has yet to appear for the Nets due to a back injury.
-Game 4 was widely expected to mark his debut, but the Nets ruled him out Sunday afternoon after he reportedly experienced back soreness following a recent practice.
+If he plays, it would be his first appearance since Game 7 of the Eastern Conference semifinals against Atlanta on June 20.

 –Field Level Media